 Moms and Sons.

 Whether we are snuggling our baby boy, or asking our teenager to open the jam jar, relationships between Moms and sons are precious.

-We bawl when we read Robert Munsch’s Love You Forever.
+We bawl through Munsch’s Love You Forever.
 And the toughest football players look right into the camera beaming, “I Love you Mom.”

-Because Moms rock.
-Even when we get it wrong, and then make it right, we still rock.
-We have a unique role in the lives of our babies even when they babies tower over us and need to shave.
+We have a unique role in the lives of our babies even when they tower over us and need to shave.

 - Men are what their mothers made them. ~Ralph Waldo Emmerson